jasminskoenig/jasminskoenig/README.md

 **What I love to do**

 🕵🏻‍♀️ Searching for patterns in data
-📈 Thinking about statistical ways to analyze whether these patterns tell a true story
-📊 Finding beautiful ways to tell these stories
+📈 Thinking about statistical ways to analyze whether these patterns actually tell a story 📊 Finding beautiful ways to tell these stories
 👨‍💻👩🏾‍💻👨🏼‍💻 And most of all, I love doing all of this in a team